 Download and install the Dropbox application

-- Click on the Download Dropbox button.
+- Click on the large blue Download Dropbox button.

 - Find the Dropbox installation program on your local hard drive (typically in the Downloads folder) and double-click on the file to launch the installation.